cooltronicpl/Craft-document-helpers/README.md

 ## Browser caching problems of PDF files in some servers and hosting

-Also you can use another plugin with [Static Files Autoversioning](https://github.com/cooltronicpl/craft-files-autoversioning) when your hosting or server is caching PDF files.
+Also, you can use another plugin with [Static Files Autoversioning](https://github.com/cooltronicpl/craft-files-autoversioning) when your hosting or server is caching PDF files.

 ```
 <a href="{{alias('@web')}}{{version("/" ~ craft.documentHelper.pdf('_pdf/document.twig', 'file', 'pdf/book'  ~ '.pdf'  ,entry, pdfOptions))}}">LINK </a>
 ```

-This generate PDF with timestamp and caching policy problems of your hosting is gone.
+This generates a PDF with a timestamp and caching policy problems of your hosting are gone.

 ```
 <a href="http://some-domain.com/pdf/book.pdf?v=1668157143">LINK </a>